jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/diagnostics.md

 ## Troubleshooting

-Delete Jenkins master pod and wait for the new one to come up:
+Delete the Jenkins master pod and wait for the new one to come up:

 ```bash
 kubectl delete pod jenkins-<cr_name>